msegzda/rpi-aws-automation/README.md

 ## Anonymous FTP ##

- 1. vsftpd is installed for cameras to push captured motion videos. vsftpd is configured on anonymous-only mode.
+vsftpd is installed with (above mentioned) prerequisites for cameras to push captured motion videos. vsftpd is configured on anonymous-only mode.
 Note FTP works on private network only.
+Its configured with single [/etc/vsftpd.conf](/msegzda/rpi-aws-automation/blob/master/etc/vsftpd.conf) file.

 ## How to setup RPI with SSM ##